Shelby219/Your-Thrift-Co./README.md

 - Cart belongs_to :user
 - Cart has_many :cart_items, dependent: :destroy
 - Cart has_many :items, through: :cart_items

+- Review belongs_to :user
+- Review belongs_to :item

 ### Nice to have features not yet implemented

-- User has many buyer reviews through reviews
-- User has many seller reviews through review

 - User has many :comments, through :items
 - Item has many :comments, dependent: :destroy #item.comments.create(comment_params) will work